 Nathan Taylor (Sockmatician) is known as the DarK Lord of Double Knitting, and he has a dastardly plan to take over the world, one double knitter at a time.
 He is a fanatical teacher, giving entertaining and inspiring classes in this beautiful and impressive technique all over the world.
 His patterns have been featured in Vogue Knitting, Knit Now!
 Magazine, Rib Magazine, The Knitter, Vogue Knitting Shawls and Wraps II, among others, and on Ravelry.
 Nathan hosts a very popular knitting podcast (www.YouTube.com/sockmatician), discussing all aspects of his life: the knitting, the designing, his career in musical theatre, and his work as an advocate for HIV awareness and the quest to reduce the stigma that still surrounds people living with HIV today.
 He is passionate about championing male knitters, and his first book, GUYS KNIT, a beginners’ knitting manual aimed specifically at men, was released in October 2018.

-Patty teaches nationally at guilds, shops & knitting shows around the country, such as Knitting LIVE! and STITCHES.
-Her popular classes can also be found on DVD and online at Interweave, Annie’s, and Craftsy (Bluprint).
-She also runs wildly popular video sweater classes in her Ravelry group.
+Patty teaches nationally at guilds, shops, and knitting shows around the country as well as hosting her own retreats.
+Her popular classes can also be found on DVD and online through her website on her education site, education.pattylyons.com.

-Patty designs and knitting skill articles have been published in Vogue Knitting, Interweave Knits, Knit Purl, Knitter’s Magazine, Cast On, Knit Style, Creative Knitting, Twist Collective, and Mason-Dixon Knitting, where she writes a monthly knitter’s advice column, “Ask Patty.”
+Her designs and knitting skill articles have been published in Vogue Knitting, Interweave Knits, Knit Purl, Knitter’s Magazine, Cast On, Knit Style, Creative Knitting, Twist Collective, and Modern Daily Knitting, where she writes a monthly knitter’s advice column: “Ask Patty.”
 Patty’s designs have also been included in pattern collections from Classic Elite, Noro, Cascade, Tahki Stacy Charles, Sugar Bush and Willow Yarns.
-Follow me on Instagram @pattyjlyons.

 Rhonda Fargnoli studied fashion and textile design at Chamberlain School of Design and has taught art and studio art for more than 25 years.
 Rhonda was the Faculty Advisor to the Hand Knitting Certificate Program at Rhode Island School of Design/CE.
 She has been featured in articles about teaching knitting design courses for RISD/CE in Yarn Market News and Vogue Knitting, for her Vogue Knitting Challenge class for teens, which included the winning student’s design.
 Rhonda’s recent RISD graduates have been published in several magazines and books, something she is most proud of.
 Fargnoli has also designed for several yarn companies, and her knitting designs are published in Noro magazine and Knit Simple.
 Rhonda has spent her recent years botanically dyeing yarn for 30 yarn shops nationwide and now works for Eileen Fisher, where she continues to combine her love of sustainable fashion and rediscovering way to re-purpose fabric and fiber.